11th Annual Collaborative Fundraiser Launches to Fight Local Hunger

-Annual Barrel Full of Money Campaign shifts amidst the pandemic to raise funds for local food bank.
+Annual Barrel Full of Money Campaign to be held to raise funds for local food bank.

-The Barrel Full of Money campaign has raised over $220,000 since inception in 2011, equating to 1,100,000 meals for local families.
+The Barrel Full of Money campaign has raised over $280,000 since inception in 2011, equating to 1,400,000 meals for local families.
 The BMAC Food Bank distributes over 870,000 pounds of food through pantries in Walla Walla County every year.
-In light of the outbreak of novel coronavirus, local residents are more in need of food assistance than ever.
-Currently, 5% of Walla Walla County residents and 10% of Columbia County residents are relying on meals from the BMAC Food Bank.
+In light of the lasting effects of the pandemic, local residents are more in need of food assistance than ever.
+Currently, the BMAC Food Bank is providing 6,000 meals daily for Walla Walla County.

 “The community’s collaboration and generosity are how the Food Bank is able to return $6 in food assistance for every dollar donated,” explains Jeff Mathias, Food Bank Director for Blue Mountain Action Council.
 “The money raised through Barrel Full of Money significantly contributes to our ability to purchase bulk food items and perishables which help balance out the non-perishables that are donated from a variety of other sources each year.”

 - Wineries are offering special wines benefitting the campaign and donating tasting fees.
-Each year, Gifford Hirlinger donates all their tasting fees for the year to the Barrel Full of Money campaign, and other wineries will provide their fees from special tasting weekends in the fall.
+Participating wineries include Rôtie Cellars, Time & Direction and Gifford Hirlinger.
+Each year, Gifford Hirlinger donates all their tasting fees for the year to the Barrel Full of Money campaign.

-Additional participating businesses will be added to the campaign over the next several weeks.
-Those looking to support the campaign can view all the participants and opportunities at www.wallawallawine.com/event/bfom-2020/ .
+Additional participating businesses will be added to the campaign over the next few weeks.
+Those looking to support the campaign can view all the participants and opportunities at www.wallawallawine.com/event/bfom-2021/ .

-Additionally, Alaska Airlines is continuing their support of this fundraiser with two roundtrip airline tickets to anywhere Alaska flies.
-Tickets are valid for one year from date of issue, are unrestricted and do not have blackout dates.
-The tickets will be given away as the grand prize for the raffle.
+Finally, Alaska Airlines is continuing their support of this fundraiser with two roundtrip airline tickets to anywhere Alaska flies for the raffle grand prize.
+Airline tickets are valid for one year from date of issue, are unrestricted and do not have blackout dates.
 Only 500 raffle tickets are printed, they sell for $10 each and are available for purchase from Barrel Full of Money steering committee members or by calling the Blue Mountain Action Council (509) 529-4980.
-The raffle drawing will take place live during the December 10 live, online auction, and participants need not be present to win.
+The raffle drawing will take place live during the December 9 live, online auction, and participants need not be present to win.

-“While it may look very different from years past, there are still many ways to support the Barrel Full of Money fundraiser this year,” says Robert Hansen, Executive Director of the Walla Walla Valley Wine Alliance.
-“Whether you want to grab a bite to eat, stock up on wine for the holidays, attend an online auction or simply contribute by donating, there is a way to give for everyone.
-We look forward to coming together as a community to support our neighbors in need.”
+“There are a variety of ways to support the Barrel Full of Money fundraiser this year,” says Robert Hansen, Executive Director of the Walla Walla Valley Wine Alliance.
+“Whether you want to grab a bite to eat, stock up on wine for the holidays, attend the online auction or simply contribute by donating, you can support our local food bank.
+We look forward to coming together as a wine community to support our neighbors in .”

 Those wishing to support the campaign through cash donations can contribute online at bmacww.org.
 Checks can be mailed to Blue Mountain Action Council at 8 E. Cherry St., Walla Walla, WA 99362.
 Checks should be made out to BMAC with “Barrel Full of Money” in the memo line.